 - To prep your Troy-Bilt lawn mower for a spring tuneup, start with changing the oil, putting in fresh fuel if needed, checking or replacing the spark plug, cleaning or replacing the air filter, and lubricating moving parts.
 If you placed fuel stabilizer in the gas tank before seasonal storage, then the gas in the tank should be relatively fresh, helping to provide a smooth start.

 - If your mower is more than a year old and you haven’t sharpened the blades, then make sure to do so before spring.
-If the blades aren’t sharp, then they are more likely to cut unevenly or shred the tips of grass, which can weaken blades and turn grass brown.
+If the blades aren’t sharp, then they are likely to cut unevenly or shred the tips of grass, which can weaken blades and turn grass brown.
 Mowing with dull blades may also affect the finished look of the cut.

 - Also, be sure to check the tire pressure, and clean under the mower deck to remove any grass and dirt left from last season.

-- Clean the bucket of your wheelbarrow, and if there’s any exposed metal, then spray with metal paint to prevent rust.
+- Clean the bucket of your wheelbarrow, and if there’s any exposed metal, then spray with metal paint to help prevent rust.

 While inspecting and prepping your lawn care equipment for spring, keep in mind to review the projects you have planned for this season and make sure you have the outdoor power equipment you’ll need to complete them.
-Troy-Bilt is here to help with reliable equipment that can make yard work a little easier.
+Troy-Bilt is here to help with reliable equipment that can make yardwork a little easier.